xiyuy98/stat-992-blog-post/README.md

 ![GitHub Logo](/images/screeplot_out_(rank=30).png)

 Figure 2: The scree plots with rank 30.
-The first figure corresponds to the inCitaion adjacent matrix $A$, the second figure corresponds to the outCitaion adjacent matrix $\hat{A}$.
+The first figure corresponds to the inCitaion adjacent matrix A, the second figure corresponds to the outCitaion adjacent matrix B.

 They both have a gap between the third and the forth eigenvalue, so there are at least 3 reasonable classes here.
-We can pick $k = 3$, and plot their top three principal components in Figure 3.
-For the figure on the left, there are clear
-$L$-shapes in each scatter plots.
-However for the figure on the right, the scatter plot on the left bottom corner doesn't have a prefect $L$-shape which indicates the rank greater than 3.
+We can pick k = 3, and plot their top three principal components in Figure 3.
+For the figure on the left, there are clear L-shapes in each scatter plots.
+However for the figure on the right, the scatter plot on the left bottom corner doesn't have a prefect L-shape which indicates the rank greater than 3.
 Indeed, it's unreliable to guess the rank k by simply observing the gap on the scree plot, so we redo the clustering by analyzing the paper abstracts using bag-of-words, and we don't mind the eigengap in this way.